- Program List

 Beethoven: Egmont Overture

-Composers could inspire one another and for that, they held immense respect for one another.
-Haydn refers to his quartets as sons for whom he sends to Haydn for proper guidance.
+Mozart refers to his quartets as sons that he sends to Haydn for proper guidance.
 After Tchaikovsky informs Anton Arensky of his appreciation for Arensky's opera, Arensky expresses his gratitude for the elder talent's respect by arriving at his doorstep.
-Respect is heard in more than one variation here.

 Mozart: Quartet for Strings No. 19 in C major, Dissonance

 Reger: Variations and Fugue on a Theme of Mozart (excerpts)

 Tchaikovsky: Suite for Orchestra, Mozartiana

 Bill opens with Mussorgsky's celebratory piece in memory of Viktor Hartman which illustrates an entire exhibit of Hartman’s paintings.
 Stravinsky plucks violin and flute lines from his idol, Tchaikovsky in Fairy's Kiss, but he is not Stravinsky's only idol.